alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

         bnb_4bit_use_double_quant=True,
 )
 ```
+- load_in_4bit=True to quantize the model to 4-bits when you load it
+- bnb_4bit_quant_type="nf4" to use a special 4-bit data type for weights initialized from a normal distribution
+- bnb_4bit_use_double_quant=True to use a nested quantization scheme to quantize the already quantized weights
+- bnb_4bit_compute_dtype=torch.bfloat16 to use bfloat16 for faster computation
+-
 Next, we load the model and quantize it on the fly using the previous configuration.
 If you have a GPU that is compatible with flash attention, set it to True.
 We force the device map to load the model on our GPU.
 ```python
 from transformers import AutoModelForSeq2SeqLM, Seq2SeqTrainingArguments, Seq2SeqTrainer